Auto Accident Lawyer Houston TX

 Auto Accident Lawyer Houston, TX

 - Take pictures of the accident scene.
+You should take detailed photos from all angles, including the interior of all involved vehicles as well as the surrounding area.
+This includes debris and any property damage.
 If you are unable to do so, have someone else do it for you.

 - If the insurance company of the at-fault party offers you a settlement, consider working with an auto accident lawyer in Houston, TX from John K. Zaid & Associates.
+You are not encouraged to take the first settlement offer that comes your way.
+It is important to hire a lawyer who can evaluate any settlement offer extended to you so that they can determine whether it’s fair and covers your damages.
+Insurance companies are simply not incentivized to offer you a reasonable offer.
 We can help ensure that you are not taken advantage of or accept an offer that is not in your best interest.

 - Make sure that you notify your insurance company of the accident and provide them with any details they require.